Last Updated on: 25th November 2024, 11:14 am

-The Rise of Natural Teeth Whitening
+Activated Charcoal for Natural Teeth Whitening

 What is Activated Charcoal?

 Before delving into its dental applications, let’s demystify activated charcoal.
 Originating from finely ground natural sources like coconut shells or wood, it is a versatile substance with historical roots dating back centuries.
-(Keppetipola 2021) Used for medicinal purposes and toxin absorption, its journey through time provides a context for modern applications.
+Used for medicinal purposes and toxin absorption, its journey through time provides a context for modern applications.
 We’ll uncover the manufacturing process and delve into its multifaceted role beyond dental care.

 1. Toxin absorption

-Unique Property: tiny pores act like magnets, absorbing impurities.
+Unique property: tiny pores act like magnets, absorbing impurities.

 2. pH balance enhancement

-Balancing Act of charcoal for oral health: Maintains a balanced pH, preventing bacteria growth and cavities
+Balancing act of charcoal for oral health: Maintains a balanced pH, preventing bacteria growth and cavities

 3. Bad breath